-It seems like there’s a new holiday popping up all the time these days, but I believe this one is worthy of our attention.
+It seems like there’s a new holiday popping up all the time these days, but this one is worthy of our attention.
 September 12th is the National Day of Encouragement.

 It began with some high school students in Searcy, AR, in June of 2007.
 They decided that at the root of most problems, such as drugs and alcohol, lies discouragement.
 Their suggested solution was to have a day where everyone focuses on encouraging one another.
 They are encouraging kids and adults around the country to get together and find ways to encourage other people around them.
 More about the holiday.

-Here at the National Center for Fathering, I take my role as CEO—that’s Chief Encouragement Officer—very seriously.
-And I believe we fathers can be a huge positive influence in our children’s lives—more than any of us probably realize—through simple words and acts of encouragement.
+One business leader takes his role as CEO very seriously—and for him, that stands for Chief Encouragement Officer.
+And we fathers can be a huge positive influence in our children’s lives, more than any of us probably realize, through simple words and acts of encouragement.
 We should all lead our families by example in this area; “Chief Encouragement Officer” should be right at the top of all our fathering job descriptions.

 Encouragement is one of the greatest strengths we can bring to our families, because we fathers have the power to instill confidence and hope and life.
 On the other hand, we can also discourage family members easily by being over-critical or too distant.